francofaa/hereticsSRD/downtimecycle.md

 Upkeep includes room and board, but also things like keeping your armor and weaponry clean, mending your socks, and feeding your horses.
 Lifestyle tags may impact certain interactions in the fiction of the downtime cycle.

-## Rumors

-The party hears a random rumor.
-The referee should have prepared a rumors table ahead of time.
-Otherwise, nothing happens.

 ## Downtime Hazard Die